jachansantiago/jachansantiago.github.io/_pages/about.md

 ---

-I am a graduate student from the applied mathematics program at the University of Puerto Rico, Rio Piedras, and [Puerto Rico LSAMP Bridge to the Doctorate](https://prlsamp.rcse.upr.edu/index.php/home/bridge-to-the-doctorate-program){:target="_blank"} Fellow.
-As a BigDBee Project member, my research focuses on self-supervised models for the robust re-identification of honeybees in their natural habitat.

-Among my research interests are disentangled representations, self-supervised learning, and unsupervised learning with a focus on the animal re-identification towards robust monitoring systems.
+Hello, my name is Jeffrey Chan, a student from the applied mathematics program at the University of Puerto Rico, Rio Piedras, and [Puerto Rico LSAMP Bridge to the Doctorate Fellow](https://prlsamp.rcse.upr.edu/index.php/home/bridge-to-the-doctorate-program){:target="_blank"}.
+I am currently working with the [BigDBee Project](https://bigdbee.hpcf.upr.edu/), focusing on self-supervised models for the robust re-identification of honeybees in their natural habitat.
+Among my research interests are self-supervision, computer vision, and representation learning in order to reduce human supervision.

 I received a B.Sc in Computer Science with a double concentration in mathematics at the University of Puerto Rico, Rio Piedras (2019).
-As ICPC Contestant, my team reached Caribbean finals in two years in a row (2016-2017).
+As ICPC Contestant, my team reached the Caribbean finals two years in a row (2016, 2017).

-I love cooking, I am not Gordon Ramsey, but you can find me always improving recipes to make it my own.
-Between my favorite dishes to cook fettuccini with rib-eye steak, [butter burgers](https://www.youtube.com/watch?v=ZIErqYP8KNU){:target="_blank"}  and my version of chicken chow mein.
+I enjoy cooking, I am not Gordon Ramsey, but you can find me constantly improving recipes to make it my own by mixing with Puerto Rican, Peruvian, and Chinese cuisine.
+Among my favorite recipes are pesto fettuccini with rib-eye steak, [Peruvian _Lomo Salteado_](https://tasty.co/recipe/peruvian-lomo-saltado), and my version of chicken chow mein with fried plantains.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.